jkang1643/Exbabel/AUDIO BUFFER TEXT_EXTENSION_IMPLEMENTATION_PLAN.md

 ## Executive Summary

 This document outlines the complete plan to implement a production-grade **Text Extension Window** system with **Audio Buffer Recovery** for your real-time speech translation application.
-The system prevents word loss during forced commits by maintaining a rolling 1500ms audio buffer and implementing intelligent text merge algorithms.
+The system prevents word loss during forced commits by maintaining a **1500ms raw PCM rolling buffer** (capturing audio BEFORE forced final events) and implementing intelligent text merge algorithms with recovery stream resubmission.

+**CRITICAL ARCHITECTURE FIX**: The buffer must capture **raw PCM audio** synchronized with Google's streaming timeline, NOT text-based callbacks.
+This fixes the decoder gap issue where missing words exist in the audio but are lost between segment boundaries.

+**ACTUAL IMPLEMENTATION VALUES** (from codebase):
+- Buffer Duration: **1500ms** (rolling window)
+- Flush Duration: **600ms** (on natural finals)
+- Forced Final Max Wait: **2000ms** (timeout for continuation)
+- Max Finalization Wait: **12000ms** (safety net for long sentences)

 ---